Hylastes

 Habitat

 Associated with coniferous forests; breed in stumps, roots, and lower boles of dead, dying, or stressed conifers.
 Some species dig through soil to reach root systems.
-Hylastes nigrinus is strongly associated with Douglasfir, while other species occur in pine-dominated systems.
+Hylastes nigrinus is strongly associated with Douglas-fir, while other species occur in pine-dominated systems.

 Distribution

 Widespread in the Northern Hemisphere.
-Hylastes opacus is to the Palearctic region and to North America.
+Hylastes opacus is native to the Palearctic region and introduced to North America.
 Hylastes nigrinus occurs in western North America.
 Records exist from Denmark, Norway, Sweden, and the United States (Vermont, New York, California, Oregon).

 Seasonality

-Hylastes nigrinus shows peak and in late April and early May in western Oregon, with activity strongly temperaturedependent (seldom below 16°C or above 24°C) and influenced by light intensity (peaking 300–1200 ft-c during late afternoon or early evening).
+Hylastes nigrinus shows peak and in late April and early May in western Oregon, with activity strongly temperature-dependent (seldom below 16°C or above 24°C) and influenced by light intensity (peaking 300–1200 ft-c during late afternoon or early evening).

 Diet